 1. Determine Where to Apply

-- Applications can be submitted either within Spain or at a Spanish consulate in your home country.
+Applications can be submitted either within Spain (if you are in the country legally, e.g., as a tourist) or at a Spanish consulate in your country of residence.

 2. Timing Matters